CIVIL 302 : Hydrology and Open Channel Flow

 Other Information

 Each laboratory session is of two hours duration.
-The topics covered include:
+Examples of topics covered include:

 • Hydraulic jump